Ornythoma/NewsForTrust/README.md

-# ChainedTrust
+# News For Trust

-ChainedTrust aims to provide a platform for certifying and incentivize experts' contributions and comments on publishing platforms valuing high-quality dialogue.
+NewsForTrust aims to provide a platform for certifying and incentivize experts' contributions and comments on publishing platforms valuing high-quality dialogue.